 If you do not submit the fee with your TEN then your submission will be invalid and cannot be processed further.

-If you submit an incorrect notice your fee may still be retained.
+If you submit your TEN to the incorrect local authority or your TEN is incorrect your fee may still be retained.

 A TEN must be received by the Local Authority and copied to the Police and Environmental Health Team at Surrey Heath Borough Council within the timeframes specified for Standard or Late TENs.

 If the premises where the event is to be held is in areas governed by two or more local authorities applications must be made to each.

 Standard TEN (minimum notice period):

 10 working days exclusive of the day on which the event is to start, and exclusive of the day on which the notice is given.

 9-5 working days must be given (you can have two of these per calendar year as a non-personal licence holder, and if the Police or Environmental Health object, the TEN will be invalid).